kyanyoga/streamer/README.md

 *Use the GUI to add a directory or file Data Input.*

 9. Add the splunk queries located in splunk directory of this repos (manually) to your splunk installation.
+These are a series of splunk queries.
+You will need to add vizi's around the result in next steps.

 10. Build a Dashboard [see the sample PNG for an idea of panels and visuals].